 Most Goddesses associated with Samhain are considered dark Goddesses, they’ve been cast out, forgotten over the years, and sometimes unfairly associated with evil deeds.
-This “casting out” was often provickated by the patriarchy.
-The meaning and power behind these Goddesses has been twisted into something undesirable.
+This “casting out” was often provoked by the patriarchy.
+The meaning and power behind these Goddesses have been twisted into something undesirable.
 Why?
 Because these dark Goddesses are extremely powerful women.

 There are several Goddesses associated with Samhain but I’ll be focusing on three that I believe cover the greatest variety of needs.
 Today I’ll be sharing tips to invite the energy of Oya, Hecate, and Lilith into your Samhain rituals.

 Keep reading for more information on each Goddess, what she can offer you, and techniques to invoke her energy.
 The cards shown here are from The Goddess Oracle by Amy Sophia Marashinsky, it’s my favorite Goddess Oracle because it contains several dark Goddesses.
 I recommend this deck for anyone wanting to become more acquainted with different Goddesses and their energy.

 If you’re looking to create an internal transformation this season Oya is your Goddess.
 Mighty Oya, a Yoruban Goddess, controls the rain, winds, and storms.
 She’s mothering, powerful, and has a strong desire to help women through their struggles to transform.

 Oya represents the crone phase of the Triple Goddess and is closely associated with death and rebirth, another symbol of transformation.
 Sometimes parts of us must die or be let go of in order to transform into something greater.
 Allow Oya to blow her winds of change around your life to bring about something greater.

 Tips for invoking Oya